jmmv/shtk/README.md

 dependencies** to be installed.

-shtk is **known to be compatible with at least bash, dash, pdksh and zsh**, and continuous integration tests on Travis CI prove this to be the case.
+shtk is **known to be compatible with at least bash, dash, pdksh and zsh**, and continuous integration tests prove this to be the case.
-It is also true that shtk runs on other shells like the native `/bin/sh` interpreter of the BSD systems but, unfortunately, no assurances can be made in this regard by the continuous integration system due to Travis CI limitations

 shtk is licensed under a **[liberal BSD 3-clause license](LICENSE)**.